Fruit Flies vs. Gnats: What’s the Difference?

 Habitat:

 Fungus gnats live in moist and damp places such as the water-filled soil of potted plants.
-However, they can also reside in areas where decomposing matter and rotten organic materials are found as the adult and larval species of these insects feed on these resources.
+However, they can also reside in areas where decomposing matter.
+Rotten organic materials are found as the adult and larval species of these insects feed on these resources.

 On the other hand, fruit flies swarm around fermenting and overripe fruits and vegetables that are found in kitchens or store shelves.
 They can also live in garbage bins, trash bags, empty beverage cans, and mop buckets.